sepandhaghighi/pyrgg/paper/paper.md

 # Summary
-Pyrgg is a synthetic random graph generator based on DIMACS format this software generate input file for graph processing applications.
+Pyrgg is an easy to use synthetic random graph generator based on DIMACS format written in python this software generate input files for graph processing applications.

 Pyrgg can generate graphs with this specs :